’23 Hurricane Season: Be Ready

 Living at the shore comes at a price.
-Wise lifelong residents know this.
-Natural forces of wind and water have been shaping our coast for millions of years.
+Wise lifelong coastal residents know this.
+It’s understood that natural forces of wind and water have been shaping our shoreline for millions of years.
 That’s life at the beach.

-With the 2023 hurricane season lingering — officially it lasts from June 1 to November 30 — shore residents must remain on guard.
+With the 2024 hurricane season still upon us — officially it’s from June 1 to November 30 — shore residents must be especially on guard.
 Rising sea levels, growing federal and state government insolvency, and coastal over-development means we beach folks already face serious challenges to our permanence.

 This is the price we beach bums must pay.
-And we took a hammering not long ago — with “Superstorm Sandy” in late-October 2012.
-Our area had a taste of “the big one” a decade ago now.
+And we got hammered not long ago — by “Superstorm Sandy” in late-October 2012.
+Our area had a taste of “the big one” only about a decade ago now.

 “Nature to be commanded must be obeyed.”